JasellR/TelDirectory/README.md

 # TelDirectory - Corporate Phone Directory

 TelDirectory is a Next.js web application designed to manage and display a corporate phone directory.
 It reads directory data from XML files, allowing users to navigate through zones, branches (for specific zones like "Zona Metropolitana"), and localities to find phone extensions.
-The application also provides an interface to import and manage these XML files, and a search feature to quickly find departments (localities) or extensions.
+The application also provides an interface to import and manage these XML files, a search feature, and a mechanism to sync extension names from an external XML feed.
 Administrative features like XML import, data modification, and settings are protected by a simple username/password authentication system backed by an SQLite database.

 ## Core Features:

 *   **Hierarchical Directory**: Navigate through Zones, Branches (where applicable), and Localities.
 *   **Extension Listing**: View department/contact names and their phone extensions.
+Clickable extension numbers (using `tel:` links) to initiate calls via system's default telephony app.
 *   **XML-Based Data**: Directory data is stored in XML files, following Cisco IP Phone standards.
 *   **Web Interface**: Browse the directory through a user-friendly web interface.
 *   **Global Search**: A search bar on the homepage allows users to quickly find departments (localities) by name, or specific extensions by their name/role or number, across the entire directory.
 *   **Authentication**:
     *   A login page (`/login`) protects administrative functionalities.
-    *   Default administrator credentials: `admin` / `admin123` (should be changed in a real environment).
+    *   Default administrator credentials: `admin` / `admin123` (should be changed in a real environment, specifically by setting the `ADMIN_PASSWORD` environment variable or modifying the initial seed in `src/lib/db.ts`).
     *   User data is stored in an SQLite database (`teldirectory.db`).
 *   **Data Management (Authenticated Users Only)**:
     *   Import XML files for zone branches and departments via the Settings page.
     *   Add, edit, and delete zones, branches, localities, and extensions directly through the web UI.
+*   **Extension Name Synchronization (Authenticated Users Only)**:
+    *   Sync extension names from a custom XML feed URL (e.g., a PHP script outputting `<CiscoIPPhoneDirectory>` format).
+This updates the names in your local department XML files based on matching extension numbers.
 *   **Customization**:
     *   Dark Mode support (toggle in header and Settings).
     *   Language toggle (English/Español - toggle in header and Settings).